Functional central limit theorems for spatial averages of the parabolic Anderson model with delta initial condition in dimension $d\geq 1$: Asymptotic behavior of the covariance

-\begin{rem} \rm {If $t_{1}=t_{2}=t$, that is, $\tau_{1}=\tau_{2}=1$ and $\tau=t$, then we can obtain the asymptotic behavior of the variance which have been proved in \cite[Section 5]{Davar21}.} \end{rem} \begin{rem} \rm {Unlike the case that $u(0)\equiv1$, we can't obtain the asymptotic behavior of the covariance from the asymptotic variance directly due to the complexity of the condition probability density $\p_{s(t-s)/t}(sx/t)$ and the Fourier transform.
-Therefore, we need to prove the above propositions as follows. } \end{rem} For every $y\in{\mathbb R}^{d}$, and $s>0$, we first denote
+\begin{remark} \rm {Unlike the case that $u(0)\equiv1$, we can't obtain the asymptotic behavior of the covariance from the asymptotic variance directly due to the complexity of the condition probability density $\p_{s(t-s)/t}(sx/t)$.
+Therefore, we need to prove the above propositions as follows. } \end{remark} For every $y\in{\mathbb R}^{d}$, and $s>0$, we first denote

 By (\ref{1.4}), the stationary property of $\{U(t,x)\}_{x\in{\mathbb R}^{d}}$ and the semigroup property of the heat kernel,

 Suppose now that $t_{1}<t_{2}$, then we can write

 where